UConn vs. Gonzaga: Odds, spread, over/under - NCAA Tournament Elite Eight

 - Odds to win the national championship: +500

-- UConn's national championship odds (+500) place it third-best in the country, but according to computer rankings it is only fifth-best.
+- In terms of its odds to win the national championship (+500), UConn is third-best in college basketball.
+It is two spots below that, fifth-best, according to computer rankings.

-- The Huskies' national championship odds have improved from +8000 at the beginning of the season to +500, the 54th-biggest change among all teams.
+- The Huskies were +8000 to win the national championship at the start of the season, and have now improved to +500, which is the 54th-biggest change in the country.

 - The implied probability of UConn winning the national championship, based on its +500 moneyline odds, is 16.7%.